Our Mission

 1987

-The Philadelphia College of Art (PCA) becomes the University of the Arts (UArts) in 1987.
+The Philadelphia College of Art (PCA) becomes the University of the Arts in 1987.

 2024

-The University of the Arts abruptly announces their closing, due to bankruptcy, in June 2024.
+The University of the Arts abruptly announces bankruptcy in June 2024 and closes within two-weeks.

 Photo by Tom Gralish for The Philadelphia Inquirer